 - Costs of long-term care for paralysis and other chronic conditions caused by a spinal cord injury

 - Loss of wages or income for time missed from work while treating and rehabbing from a spinal cord injury, along with lost earning ability due to disabilities from paralysis

 - Loss of quality of life

-No one can accurate predict how much a spinal cord injury case is worth immediately after an accident.
+No one can accurately predict how much a spinal cord injury case is worth immediately after an accident.
 You will need time to reach maximum medical improvement and thoroughly assess your losses.
 An attorney from our firm can help you understand the full value of your case so you can demand the maximum payment you deserve.

 How Long Do You Have to File a Spinal Cord Injury Lawsuit in NC?

 If someone else is responsible for your spinal cord injury, the statute of limitations in North Carolina typically gives you only three years from the date of your injury to file a lawsuit seeking compensation.
 If you wait until after the statute of limitations has expired, the court can permanently dismiss your case.

 Three years may seem like a long time at first, and you may choose to focus on your physical recovery rather than your financial one.
 However, you should speak with a Durham spinal cord injury lawyer as soon as possible.
 Such cases can prove exceptionally complicated due to their wide-ranging consequences.
 It may take considerable time and resources to investigate the accident, identify the party or parties at fault, and determine the total costs of your injuries.
 The sooner you discuss your case with a lawyer, the better off you are.

 If you suffered a spinal cord injury, contact us.
 We specialize in different accident areas that may cause such injuries:

 - Slip and fall lawyer